iterative/katacoda-scenarios/basics/versioning/step3.md

 4. If you wish, try yourself to go to version `v2` of the file, and then back to the latest version.

-5. If you run `dvc gc` now, it will leave only one copy of the data file on the cache, the one that corresponds with the current data file (which has the checksum stored on `file.txt.dvc`).
+5. If you run `dvc gc -w` now, it will leave only one copy of the data file on the cache, the one that corresponds with the current data file (which has the checksum stored on `file.txt.dvc`).
 The other two will be deleted.
 If we want to be careful and not delete the